History of Berliner FC Dynamo (1989–2004): Restart in the Verbandsliga (2002–2003)

-The supporters installed bucket seats at Stadion im Sportforum during the summer.
+Supporters had installed bucket seats at Stadion im Sportforum.
 They would also build a new clubhouse next to the grandstand during the season.
 The new clubhouse was intended to be run independently by the supporters.
 Goalkeeper Nico Tomaschewski returned from SV Babelsberg 03 and Aka Adeck Mba returned from 1.
 FC Magdeburg for the 2002-03 Verbandsliga Berlin season.
 The team was also joined by defender Robert Rudwaleit from the reserve team, midfielder Philipp Wanski from the reserve team of Hannover 96, defensive midfielder Uwe Lehmann from FSV Optik Rathenow, and midfielder Michael Dehnert from SV Germania Schöneiche.
 Robert Rudwaleit was the son of Bodo Rudwaleit and had made three appearances with the first team during the previous season.
 Philipp Wanski was the son of former club president Volkmar Wanski and had a background in the youth department of BFC Dynamo.
 The average age of the young team was 21.7 years.
 BFC Dynamo defeated the reserve team of 1.
 FC Union Berlin 2–1 away on the third matchday, 28 August 2002.
 The team reached the third round of the 2002–03 Berlin Cup.
 BFC Dynamo was eventually eliminated after a 1–2 loss to FSV Fortuna Pankow 46 in the third round at the Stadion im Sportforum on 3 November 2002.